Jonhy-D/HubEnterntainmentBackend-C-/README.md

 `GET /series`

-This endpoint is to add to the user's favorite movies section:
+This endpoint is to get all the stored favorite movies section:

 `POST /addFavMov`

-This endpoint is to add to the user's favorite series section:
+This endpoint is to get all the stored favorite series section:

 `POST /addFavSer`